bluerock-io/iris/docs/proof_mode.md

   + `iLöb as "IH" forall (x1 ... xn) "selpat"` : perform Löb induction,
   generalizing over the Coq level variables `x1 ... xn`, the hypotheses given by the selection pattern `selpat`, and the spatial context as usual.
-- `iInduction x as cpat "IH" "selpat"` : perform induction on the Coq term `x`.
-The Coq introduction pattern `cpat` is used to name the introduced variables.
-The induction hypotheses are inserted into the intuitionistic context and given fresh names prefixed `IH`.
+- `iInduction x as cpat "selpat"` : perform induction on the Coq term `x`.
+The Coq introduction pattern `cpat` is used to name the introduced variables, including the induction hypotheses which are introduced into the proof mode context.
+Note that induction hypotheses should not be put into string quotation marks `".."`, e.g., use `iInduction n as [|n IH]` to perform induction on a natural number `n`.
+An implementation caveat is that the names of the induction hypotheses should be fresh in both the Coq context and the proof mode context.
-  + `iInduction x as cpat "IH" forall (x1 ... xn) "selpat"` : perform induction, generalizing over the Coq level variables `x1 ... xn`, the hypotheses given by the selection pattern `selpat`, and the spatial context.
+  + `iInduction x as cpat forall (x1 ... xn) "selpat"` : perform induction,
+    generalizing over the Coq level variables `x1 ... xn`, the hypotheses given by the selection pattern `selpat`, and the spatial context.
-  + `iInduction x as cpat "IH" using t` : perform induction using the induction scheme `t`.
+  + `iInduction x as cpat using t` : perform induction using the induction scheme `t`.
 Common examples of induction schemes are `map_ind`, `set_ind_L`, and `gmultiset_ind` for `gmap`, `gset`, and `gmultiset`.
-  + `iInduction x as cpat "IH" using t forall (x1 ... xn) "selpat"` : the above variants combined.
+  + `iInduction x as cpat using t forall (x1 ... xn) "selpat"` : the above variants combined.
+  + `iInduction x as cpat "IH" "selpat"` : ignore the names of the induction hypotheses from `cpat` and call them `IH`, `IH1`, `IH2`, etc. Here "IH" is a string (in string quotation marks).
+This is *legacy* syntax that might be deprecated in the future.
+Similar legacy syntax exists for all variants above.

 Rewriting / simplification
 --------------------------